auth0-eng-camp/Scalability/README.md

 * NginxBalancing contains a step by step guide to configure load balancing with Nginx
 * AutoScaling contains a step by step guide configure autoscaling in AWS
 * BookmarsApp contains the code of the application used in the final part of the camp

+All the content in this repository was development incrementally with the collaboration of several Auth0 Engineer.
+Special thanks to: Damian Schenkelman, Santiago Canti, Hernán Meydac Jean and José Romaniello.